-- Development along northeast trending mineralised corridors representing fundamental deep seated structures. - Association with circular reversely magnetised features. - An association with elevated base metal and porphyry-magmatic related geochemistry. - Extensive development in the vertical dimension, with the concomitant possibility that the mineralisation will develop into large bulk tonnage deposits.
-For example Mt Wright (figure 7), Mt Leyshon (figure 9) and the Welcome Breccia (figure 10) are all developed over a vertical extent of several hundred metres to an excess of a kilometre.
-Figure 13 shows recent results reported by Resolute/Carpentaria Gold to illustrate this point for the Welcome Breccia.
+- Development along northeast trending mineralised corridors representing fundamental deep seated structures; - Association with circular reversely magnetised features; - Association with elevated base metal and porphyry-magmatic related geochemistry; and - Extensive vertical development, with the concomitant possibility thatmineralisation will develop into large bulk tonnage deposits.
+For example Mount Wright, Mount Leyshon (Figure 6) and the Welcome Breccia (Figure 7) are all developed over a vertical extent of several hundred metres to more than one kilometre.

-Figure 11.
-Model of Mt Leyshon intrusive and breccia system (Orr, 1995).
+Figure 6: Model of Mount Leyshon intrusive and breccia system (Orr, 1995).

-Figure 12.
-Cross section of drilling results by Resolute Mining at the Welcome Deposit Resolute Mining Limited Annual Report (2011).
+Figure 7: Cross section of drilling results by Resolute Mining at the Welcome Deposit Resolute Mining Limited Annual Report (2011).

-The Mt Leyshon corridor also intersects the Alex Hill Shear Zone within the vicinity of the EPM.
-The 1988 announcement by Gold Mines of Kalgoorlie Ltd (G.M.K) of an indicated open pit resource of 0.63 million tonnes grading 3.1 g/t Au at Althea/Christian Kruck, just to the west of the EPM testifies to the importance of this area.
+The Mount Leyshon corridor also intersects the Alex Hill Shear Zone within the vicinity of the EPM.
+The 1988 announcement by Gold Mines of Kalgoorlie Ltd (GMK) of an indicated open pit resource of 0.63 million tonnes grading 3.1 g/t Au at Althea/Christian Kruck, just to the west of the EPM testifies to the importance of this area.

-4.0 PREVIOUS EXPLORATION
+4.0 EXPLORATION BY WISHBONE GOLD